Badgerati/Pode/docs/Getting-Started/Docker.md

 docker run -p 8085:8085 -d pode/example
 ```

+!!! info
-> The Dockerfile above is the same Dockerfile in the `examples/` directory
+    The Dockerfile above is the same Dockerfile in the `examples/` directory

 Now try navigating to `localhost:8085` (or calling `curl localhost:8085`) and you should be greeted with a "Hello, world!" page.